River-Mochi/CS2-Fastbikes/README.md

 - Affects bike/ped paths and pedestrian-only paths
 - This setting is separate from road speed limit mods (as they change roads only and not paths).

-## Compatibility
+## Languages
-- Edits bicycle/scooter prefab data and path speed limit data.
-- If another mod edits the same values, whichever mod applies last will win.
-- Supports **11 languages**.
+- Supports **11 languages**

 ## Troubleshooting
-- **Nothing changes after adjusting sliders**

   - Load a city first.
   - Toggle **Enable Fast Bikes** OFF then ON.
   - Use **Bicycle Prefab Report** and confirm values change in the log.
+  - Delete the ModsSettings/FastBikes/FastBikes.coc file > then start the game, a new settings file is created with default values.

 - **After a game update**
-  - Run **Bicycle Prefab Report** and compare baseline values.
+  - Optinal: run **Bicycle Prefab Report** and compare baseline values.

 ## Links
 - Discord: https://discord.gg/HTav7ARPs2